othorongongo/othorongongo/help/depositing-ether-and-buying-tokens-using-metamask.md

 ---
 layout: page
+title: Tutorial
-title: Tutorial - Depositing Ether and Buying Tokens using MetaMask
+subtitle: Depositing Ether and Buying Tokens using MetaMask
 ---

 In this tutorial, we're going to deposit Ether into UbiTok.io and use it to buy OMG tokens.